lffg/fdb/docs/spec.md

 # Main Concepts and Definitions

 The database is stored in a single file, which is divided into pages.
 Each page occupies 4 KB (4096 bytes) of size.
-This value may be parameterized in the future.
+In the future, this value will be parameterizable.

 ## Page types